-Among the 10 studies reviewed with resource utilization data, there was a generally observed benefit of outpatient palliative care on overall resource utilization, measured variously as an increase in hospice utilization or death at home, or a decrease in utilization of acute care services. ^{10,12,13,16-19,22,23,25} Benefits were noted more predominantly among cohort studies than among RCTs, possibly a result of such data being more often collected in such study designs. ^{16,23}
+Among the 11 studies reviewed with resource utilization data, there was a generally observed benefit of outpatient palliative care on overall resource utilization, measured variously as an increase in hospice utilization or death at home, or a decrease in utilization of acute care services. ^{10,12,13,16-20,23,24,26} Benefits were noted more predominantly among cohort studies than among RCTs, possibly a result of such data being more often collected in such study designs. ^{16,17,24}

-We analyzed the effect of outpatient palliative care on specific health resource utilization outcomes as outlined below: death at home/outside the hospital (evaluated as one category of outcome), emergency department (ED) visits, hospital visits, and hospice utilization.
-Among the nine studies providing appropriately powered results, seven reported a significant association of outpatient palliative care with at least one of these outcomes.
-12,13,16,18,19,22,25 Two of these studies reported no such associations with either hospital or ED visits.
-10,23
+We analyzed the effect of outpatient palliative care on specific health resource utilization outcomes as outlined below: death at home/outside the hospital (evaluated as one category of outcome), ED visits, hospital utilization, and hospice utilization.
+Among the 10 studies providing appropriately powered results, eight reported a statistically significant association of outpatient palliative care with at least one of these outcomes.
+12,13,16,17,19,20,23,26 Two of these studies reported no such associations with either hospital or ED visits.
+10,24